john-wood-usu/BIOL3070-Wood/FinalReport.md

 database of systematic reviews, (11).

 ChatGPT.
 OpenAI, version Jan 2025.
-Used as a reference for functions such as plot() and to correct syntax errors.
-Accessed 2025-11-22.
+Used as a reference for functions such as plot(), to correct syntax errors, and for first draft of abstract.
+Accessed 2025-12-03.

 Clauw, Daniel J. “Fibromyalgia: An Overview.”
 The American Journal of Medicine, vol. 122, no. 12, Dec.
 2009,